 The Shrine Canons are respected in the Woodlawn community.
 Since I live in South Shore I hear positive comments about the Canons.
 The Canons are always available to the community and parishioners… Our Canons were instrumental [in a prominent physicist’s return to Catholicism] and his wife’s conversion.
 There are numerous conversion stories from the Shrine.
 The Canons have built ecumenical bridges in the Woodlawn community and the Shrine is an oasis in Chicago where all are welcome.

 Mrs. Dolores Pribble, who with her husband Danniel organizes the Monthly Rosary Rally for the Latin Mass in Chicago, has a deep connection to the Shrine.
-She grew up going to the Shrine, and was even married there, which made her insight on the impact of the situation all the more relevant:
+She grew up going to the Shrine which made her insight on the impact of the situation all the more relevant:

 I wish the Cardinal could visit just once and see all the good that is happening there: the young adult groups, the special litanies and devotions, the families who drive from miles around, the little boys who love to serve Mass, the young women who are using their talents to give glory to God in the choir… If you want to see hope for our Church, it is the place to be!
 It pains me to see these people getting kicked out of their spiritual home for no good reason.